MichaelOwenDyer/dotfiles/ANALYSIS.md

 # NixOS Dotfiles Configuration Analysis

-**Analysis Date:** January 19, 2026
+**Analysis Date:** January 25, 2026
 **Analyzed by:** Claude (AI Code Review)

 ---

 ## Executive Summary

 This is a well-architected, multi-host NixOS configuration using modern Nix patterns.
-The codebase demonstrates solid understanding of the Nix ecosystem with some areas for improvement in consistency and documentation.
-The "dendritic" pattern via `flake-file` and `import-tree` is an innovative approach that reduces boilerplate while maintaining modularity.
+The codebase demonstrates solid understanding of the Nix ecosystem with continuous improvements in modularity, security, and code quality.
+The "dendritic" pattern via `flake-file` and `import-tree` creates a clean, scalable architecture.

-**Overall Quality Rating: B+**
+**Overall Quality Rating: A-**

+*Rating improved from B+ due to: secrets management implementation, CI/CD pipeline, niri module split, custom module options, comprehensive documentation, and code quality improvements.*

 ---